meet the team

 Winemaker and Winery Manager

-Chris has been with the Yabby Lake family for 12 years now, with an in depth knowledge of the two vineyard sites and their evolution over this period.
+Chris has been with the Yabby Lake family for a remarkable 20 vintages, with an in depth knowledge of the two vineyard sites and their evolution over this period.
 Chris’ exposure to the wine industry began at an early age when his grandfather was a grape grower, turned winemaker in the Yarra Valley.
 From 1993 to 2001 he worked with his family to successfully create a wine and tourism business in the Yarra Valley.

 Chris has undertaken a number of overseas vintages including two vintages in Burgundy.
 His greatest highlight so far was working with Pinot Noir from Vosne Romanee and Gevrey Chambertin.
 Chris enjoys the nature of winemaking and its constant learning curve.
 Each vintage is different, and from one vintage to another you accumulate a little bit more knowledge that you can apply to the following year.
 This is why Chris admires and finds the process of making wine so refreshing - there’s always something new to learn, always an opportunity to better the quality of the wine.
 Chris’ wine of choice is (you guessed it) pinot noir, and chardonnay his favourite of the white varieties.